How to Use Dates as a Sugar Substitute

 - Peppermint Protein Balls

-- Chocolate Coffee Protein Balls (For the protein powder, use Openfit Plant-Based Protein Shake to keep this recipe added-sugar-free.)
+- Chocolate Coffee Protein Balls (For the protein powder, use Openfit Plant-Based Nutrition Shake to keep this recipe added-sugar-free.)

 - No-Bake Brownie Bites